The earthquake in Turkey is one of the deadliest this century. Here's why

 That 7.5 magnitude aftershock, which struck around 95 kilometers (59 miles) north of the initial quake, is the strongest of more than 100 aftershocks that have been recorded so far.

 Rescuers are now racing against time and the elements to pull survivors out from under debris on both sides of the border.
-At least 5,606 buildings collapsed during and after Monday's catastrophe, according to Turkey's Disaster and Emergency Management Agency.
+More than 5,700 buildings in Turkey have collapsed, according to the country's disaster agency.

-Monday's quake was also one of the strongest that Turkey has experienced in the last century.
-The USGS said an equally powerful 7.8 magnitude quake hit the east of the country in 1939, which resulted in more than 30,000 deaths.
+Monday's quake was also one of the strongest that Turkey has experienced in the last century — a 7.8 magnitude quake hit the east of the country in 1939, which resulted in more than 30,000 deaths, according to the USGS.

 The USGS describes an earthquake as "the ground shaking caused by a sudden slip on a fault.
 Stresses in the earth's outer layer push the sides of the fault together.
 Stress builds up and the rocks slip suddenly, releasing energy in waves that travel through the earth's crust and cause the shaking that we feel during an earthquake."